iandennismiller/calm/Readme.md

 ### Consult a simulated Mixture of Experts

-Using multi-turn prompting, simulate a Mixture of Experts and ask them a question.
+Using multi-turn prompting with [Guidance](https://github.com/guidance-ai/guidance), simulate a [Mixture of Experts](https://en.wikipedia.org/wiki/Mixture_of_experts) and ask them a question.
-This uses the character flag `-c` to select mixture-of-experts.
+This uses the character flag `-c` to select [mixture-of-experts](https://github.com/iandennismiller/calm/blob/main/calm_data/characters/mixture-of-experts.yaml).

 ```bash
 calm say -c mixture-of-experts "How can we reduce traffic?"